When is Tree Search Useful for LLM Planning? It Depends on the Discriminator: End-to-End Evaluation

 \subsection{Text-to-SQL Parsing}

 As shown in Table \ref{tab:text2sql}, agents using naive LLM-based discriminators do not perform well on text-to-SQL parsing.
 On Spider, the re-ranking agent using CodeLlama-13B-FT has the best accuracy (61.5), which is still lower than greedy generation (62.3) that requires no planning and is more efficient.
 On Bird, GPT-3.5-Turbo and re-ranking show an accuracy of 18.0, which is slightly higher than greedy generation (16.0).
 In addition to the mediocre performance, we find that when using naive discriminators, iterative correction and tree search consistently show worse or the same performance as re-ranking.
 These results mostly agree with our findings in previous experiments that \textbf{(1)} advanced planning methods need strong discriminators, and \textbf{(2)} naive LLM-based discriminators are not accurate enough.
 After enhancing the discriminators with two environmental observations (Section \ref{enhanced_llm}), we effectively improve the agents' performance without any modifications to the generator or the planning methods.
 In 5 of the 6 experiments, CodeLlama-13B-FT$^{E}$ results in the best execution accuracy among all discriminators.
 It also leads to the overall best performance on Spider with re-ranking (70.3) and on Bird with iterative correction (26.3), showing the effectiveness of fine-tuning LLMs for discrimination and using environmental observations.
+While the performance gains are satisfying, our implementation also takes the latency issue into consideration (Section \ref{oracle_results}).
+For instance, on some BIRD databases with 10K or more rows, the runtime of a single SQL execution can take more than 10 minutes.
+To mitigate this issue, we speed up the executions by fetching only the first 5 rows.
+Additionally, we implement a 60-second timeout interruption for each SQL execution, which aligns to the limit in the official evaluation script.
+It turns out that the environmental observations help to reduce the end-to-end latency (Table \ref{tab:bird_efficiency}), especially for tree search.
+We think executability check is the main reason for this latency improvement.
+Since compilers and interpreters are heavily optimized, the check itself does not take much time.
+By quickly identifying incorrect programs, it helps to prune the search space, thus reducing the overall latency of re-ranking and tree search.
+For iterative correction, the latency is increased when using GPT-3.5-Turbo$^E$ and CodeLlama-13B-FT$^E$ as discriminators.
+This is because these two discriminators are more accurate and allow iterative correction to run more planning loops, as stated in Section \ref{oracle_results} and Appendix \ref{app:ic_explanation}.